smallrye/smallrye-mutiny/documentation/docs/guides/kotlin.md

 {{ insert('kotlin/guides/Coroutines.kt', 'multiAsFlow') }}
 ```

+!!! note

+    There's no flow control availabe for Kotlin's `Flow`.
+Published items are buffered for consumption using a coroutine `Channel`.
+    The buffer size and overflow strategy of that `Channel` can be configured using optional arguments:
+    `Multi.asFlow(bufferCapacity = Channel.UNLIMITED, bufferOverflowStrategy = BufferOverflow.SUSPEND)`,
+    for more details please consult the method documentation.

 ## Providing a Deferred value as Uni

 The other way around is also possible, let a Deferred become a Uni: